IJW2021/MyPortfolio/SSDCS/Unit08.md

         run: echo ${{ steps.docker_build.outputs.digest }}
 ```

-Really enjoying playing with the Github actions a bit different to the GitLab CI/DI im use to but quite powerful what you can do with a few lines of yml automation I have a feeling is going to be a key thing in the project as if we can automate alot of the tasks then that allow us to focus on the coding and design its not allways about working harder sometimes you need to worker smarter by removing the barriers that prevent the developers from developing.
+Really enjoying playing with the GitHub actions a bit different to the GitLab CI/DI I’m use to but quite powerful what you can do with a few lines of YML automation I have a feeling is going to be a key thing in the project as if we can automate a lot of the tasks then that allow us to focus on the coding and design it’s not always about working harder sometimes you need to worker smarter by removing the barriers that prevent the developers from developing.
 This is a lesson I learned quite a few years ago so is something I will try to implement in our project.
-Will I be sucecssful dont know but allways worth a try.
+Will I be successful don’t know but always worth a try.

 # MariaDB

-So after making the decison to move our DMBS to maria DB due to driver issues on postgre we now needed to make MariaDB HA to do this we used a couple of methods the first was to setup replication between MariaDB hosts this was first configured as Master -> Slave but after some thought we reconfigured MariaB to a master to master configuration that way any update on any host would be replicated.
-Along with this we also connfigured MariaDB to use SSL Certificates so the replication and any data access would be secured behind 256bit encryption
+So, after making the decision to move our DMBS to maria DB due to driver issues on PostgreSQL we now needed to make MariaDB HA to do this we used a couple of methods the first was to setup replication between MariaDB hosts this was first configured as Master -> Slave but after some thought we reconfigured MariaDB to a master to master configuration that way any update on any host would be replicated.
+Along with this we also configured MariaDB to use SSL Certificates so the replication and any data access would be secured behind 256bit encryption

 The second way was to install from source keepalived so that we could have a virtual IP for our service to connect to but in the event of a host failure the connection our service used would failover to the second host We tested this by failing on of the hosts and it failed over to the second maria DB instance and because the data had been replicated the service remained up and did not suffer an outage.

-You know when you have been reading too much on a subject when your searching takes you to bedding on the subject ISS bedding anyone ? 😀 but on the whole a good positive week
+You know when you have been reading too much on a subject when your searching takes you to bedding on the subject ISS bedding anyone? 😀 but on the whole a good positive week

 ![Logo](Images/Bedding.png)